 A silvery kingfisher sits on a branch.

-Plants and animals share this wetland with the Manobo Tribe.
+These plants and animals share this wetland with the Manobo Tribe.
 These indigenous people live in floating houses in the marsh.

 A purple swamphen rests amid water lilies.